hindu-comm/weblogs/manasataramgini/2006/01/2006-01-17_the-vighnas.md

 Feb 24th 2005: The two birds indradatta and viShNudatta bore us the message, we might have walked into the trap.
 Jx who was being pinned down severely on his front also failed to see the trap and walked into it.
-The muni and Mn were shaken by their own attacks but no one saw the connections in the tangled web.
+The muni and Mn were shaken by they own attacks but no one saw the connections in the tangled web.
 March 10th: shachIva misreads the game and fails to deploy troops.
 March 17th 2005: Our mantras were neutralized and gods failed to bear us